EnlighterJS/EnlighterJS/Docs/Lighter.md

-Lighter.js Documentation
+EnlighterJS Documentation
 <div id="docs" markdown="1">

-Class: Lighter {#Lighter}
+Class: EnligherJS {#EnligherJS}
 =========================

 Creates and returns an Element with syntax-highlighted source code using the supplied parameters.